AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 Before proceeding, make sure you understand the following terms:

-**Scheduler**: A special system program that manages the allocation of resources to processes.
+<dfn>Scheduler</dfn>: A special system program that manages the allocation of resources to processes.
 Those resources are usually a computer's CPU and main memory.

-**Suspension**: A computer has a limited amount of main memory.
+<dfn>Suspension</dfn>: A computer has a limited amount of main memory.
 Thus, schedulers may decide to swap out idle processes from memory onto the disk to temporarily free up space for other processes.
 This is known as suspending the process.

-**Ready queue**: A queue of all processes that are waiting to be scheduled to run on the CPU.
+<dfn>Ready queue</dfn>: A queue of all processes that are waiting to be scheduled to run on the CPU.
 Processes line up in the ready queue as they arrive.
 If a process still has work remaining when it is taken off the CPU by the scheduler, it may be put back on the ready queue for re-scheduling at a later time; alternatively, it may be suspended.

-**Blocking**: A process that is blocked is waiting on the completion of a certain event.
+<dfn>Blocking</dfn>: A process that is blocked is waiting on the completion of a certain event.
 Usually, that event is some input/output (I/O) operation.
 Since I/O operations are privileged and require switching to kernel mode, the process must wait for the CPU to attend to those tasks before it can resume execution.
 Blocked processes are unblocked by the scheduler and either placed back on the ready queue or swapped out of main memory (suspended).
 By definition, a blocked process is not currently running on the CPU.

-**Starvation**: We say that a process that needs to use a computing resource (e.g., the CPU) but has been unable to do so for a considerable amount of time (relative to other processes) is being *starved*.
+<dfn>Starvation</dfn>: We say that a process that needs to use a computing resource (e.g., the CPU) but has been unable to do so for a considerable amount of time (relative to other processes) is being _starved_.
 One of the primary goals of a scheduler is to circumvent starvation.

-**Context switch**: The collective state of memory and the CPU registers associated with a running process is known as that process's execution *context*.
-A context *switch* occurs when the CPU goes from executing one process to executing another.
+<dfn>Context switch</dfn>: The collective state of memory and the CPU registers associated with a running process is known as that process's execution _context_.
+A context _switch_ occurs when the CPU goes from executing one process to executing another.
 To make this possible, the scheduler stores a snapshot of the current process's state somewhere on disk or memory so we can restore it at a later time and resume execution where the process last left off.

 ## Overview: Preemptive and Nonpreemptive Scheduling Algorithms